PreacherCasy/Argparse_02.18/README.md

 ## Input Syntax

-The program launches by its default file name with three arguments:
+The program launches from command line by its default file name with three arguments:
-- s1: a nucleotide string variable of python class 'str'; default is 'CCC';
+- -s1: a nucleotide string variable of python class 'str'; default is 'CCC';
-- s2: a nucleotide string variable of python class 'str'; default is 'GGGG';
+- -s2: a nucleotide string variable of python class 'str'; default is 'GGGG';
-- g: an indel penalty variable of python class 'int'; default is 5.
+- -g: an indel penalty variable of python class 'int'; default is 5.

+Typical launching line looks like: argparser_Malovichko.py -s1 AGATACACA -s2 GATTACA -g 3

 ## Performance